Nancy-Chauhan/Today-I-Learnt/README.md

 Solution : With docker-compose override for CI, you will be using the docker virtual namespace only.

 - tail -f /dev/null to run container indefinitely

+## TIL:
+Retry and Resiliency:
+Network calls are most likely to fail so putting retry on particular peice of code which is most likely to fail is the apt way.